ARTbio/startbio/docs/Run-Galaxy/Docker_GalaxyKickStart.md

 docker image, and gives write rights to the container for these folders (`chown 1450:1450`)
 - the command invocation to run the docker container from the docker image `artbio/analyse_genomes:2019`.
 Note the `\` at ends of lines 9 to 17: this character `\` specifies that the code line is continued without line break for the bash interpreter.

-    The line 9 starts with an `export DOCKER_INSTANCE=` instruction.
+    - line 9 starts with an `export DOCKER_INSTANCE=` instruction.
 This means that the result of the command between \` after the sign `=` will be put in the environmental variable `DOCKER_INSTANCE`, available system-wide.